Youth Poet Laureate Frequently Asked Questions

 - not be enrolled in college full-time during the program year

-(Unfortunately, this means most senior high school students are not eligible to apply).
+(Unfortunately, this means many senior high school students are not eligible to apply).

 What does it mean to be the Oakland Youth Poet Laureate and what is the time commitment?

-- The Oakland Youth Poet Laureate and the poets who advance to the final round will be invited to perform at public events throughout the program year and beyond.
+- The Oakland Youth Poet Laureate and the Finalists will be invited to perform at public events throughout the program year and beyond.

-- As Laureate you will be asked to represent Oakland and its youth at public and private events and be a model for other youth.
+- The Laureate will be asked to represent Oakland and its youth at public and private events and be a model for other youth.

-- As Laureate, you may be asked to share your experiences with the press and through blogs, videos and social media.
+- The Laureate may be asked to share their experiences with the press and through blogs, videos and social media.

-- After completing your Laureate program year, you will receive an educational scholarship of $5,000, managed by ScholarMatch.
+- After completing the program year, The Laureate will receive an educational scholarship of $5,000, managed by Scholarship America.

 I am a teacher or youth worker; can I nominate someone?

-There will be an Oakland Youth Poet Laureate event at the 2018 Oakland Book Festival where all Finalists will perform and the new Laureate will be announced.
+There will be a public Oakland Youth Poet Laureate event June 4th, 2021 where all Finalists will perform and the new Laureate and Vice Laureate will be announced.

 What does it mean to be a Finalist?
 When will I be notified that I’m a Finalist?

 Finalists are all the applicants who advance to the final round of judging.
-Finalists will be notified in early March 2018, at which time you’ll be asked to provide a letter of support from an adult sponsor.
-In April 2018, all Finalists participate in an in-person judging round where you will be judged on Performance and Leadership.
-Finalists will have opportunities to meet experienced writers and appear at public events throughout the year and beyond.
+Finalists will be notified in early March 2021, at which time you’ll be asked to provide a letter of support from an adult sponsor.
+April 17th, 2021, all Finalists participate in a mandatory in-person judging round where you will be judged on Performance and Leadership.
+Finalists will have opportunities to meet experienced writers and perform at public events throughout the year and beyond.

 Who are the judges?

 There are five judges, representing a diverse group of experts from literacy, arts and educational organizations as well as local celebrity authors, artists and activists.
-Past judges have included U.S. Poet Laureate Juan Felipe Herrera, poets and playwrights Chinaka Hodge and Aimee Suzara, community organizer and Poetry for the People alum Maria Poblet, literary journal editor Kiala Givehand, local poet/publisher Raphael Cohen, NAACP image award nominee Arisa White, Kelsey Street Press member MG Roberts, former Oakland City Councilmember Wilson Riles, Hip Hop for Change Founder and Executive Director Kahfre Jay, current and former Oakland Youth Poet Laureates and Finalists, as well as more than a dozen local authors and community leaders.
+Past judges have included U.S. Poet Laureate Juan Felipe Herrera, poets and playwrights Chinaka Hodge and Aimee Suzara, community organizer and Poetry for the People alum Maria Poblet, literary journal editor Kiala Givehand, NAACP image award nominee Arisa White, KQED Columnist Pendarvis Harshaw, award-winning writer MK Chavez, former Oakland City Councilmember Wilson Riles, Hip Hop for Change Founder and Executive Director Kahfre Jay, author, musician, educator, and community organizer Tyson Amir, former Oakland Youth Poets Laureate and Finalists, as well as many other local authors and community leaders.

 Your poems will be judged anonymously on Content, Craft and Voice in the first round.
 The Finalists will be judged, additionally, on Leadership and Performance and participate in an in-person second and final judging round.
 Please review this document to see the exact criteria the judges will use.